presnick/ProgramsInformationPeople/_sources/Assignments/ps8.rst

   :points: 50

 * **Before Tuesday 11/8 at 11:59 PM:**
     * Complete :ref:`Reading Response 9<reading_response_9>`.

 * **Before Wednesday's class, 11/9:**
     * You may want to review the :ref:`Flickr API<flickr_api_chap>` and :ref:`Caching Responses<caching_responses>` from last week (we are not grading this again, just a suggestion)
-    * We will post a file on Canvas in **Files > Code Samples** that shows code to access the Flickr API, which is commented thoroughly.
+    * We will post a file on Canvas in Files > Code Samples that shows code to access the Flickr API, which is commented thoroughly.
 You may want to download this, look at it, and try it out!
-    * Read the sections listed below from the :ref:`Classes <chap_constructor>` chapter, and try the exercises in those sections.
+    * Read the sections listed below from the :ref:`Classes<chap_constructor>` chapter, and try the exercises in those sections.

 .. usageassignment::
   :subchapters: Classes/intro-ClassesandObjectstheBasics, Classes/ObjectsRevisited, Classes/UserDefinedClasses, Classes/ImprovingourConstructor, Classes/AddingOtherMethodstoourClass,   Classes/ObjectsasArgumentsandParameters, Classes/ConvertinganObjecttoaString, Classes/InstancesasReturnValues, Classes/sorting_instances, Classes/ClassVariablesInstanceVariables, Classes/ThinkingAboutClasses, Classes/ClassesHoldingData, Classes/Tamagotchi
   :assignment_name: Prep 17
-  :deadline: 2016-11-09:40
+  :deadline: 2016-11-09 18:40
   :pct_required: 80
   :points: 50